-During the year ended December 31, 2013, the Company granted 448,128 PRSUs.
-The PRSUs are subject to both performance-based and service-based vesting conditions.
-The number of shares of Class A common stock that a recipient will receive upon vesting of a PRSU will be calculated by reference to certain performance metrics that relate to the Company's performance over the three-year period beginning on January 1, 2012 and ending on December 31, 2014.
-The target number of shares of Class A common stock subject to each PRSU is one; however, based on the achievement of the performance criteria, the number of shares of Class A common stock subject to each PRSU is one; however, based on the achievement of the performance criteria, the number of shares of Class A common stock that may be received in connection with each PRSU can range from zero to two times the target number (or, for the PRSUs granted in 2013, three times the target number in the event of a substantial increase in 2014 in our revenue (adjusted for certain items)).
+2014.
+The target number of shares of Class A common stock subject to each PRSU is one; however, based on the achievement of the performance criteria, the number of shares of Class A common stock that may be received in connection with each PRSU can range from zero to two times the target number (or, for the PRSUs granted in 2013, three times the target number in the event of a substantial increase in 2014 in our revenue (adjusted for certain items)).
 The PRSUs granted in 2013 will vest 33% in March 2015 and 67% in March 2016, provided the applicable service and performance conditions are satisfied.
 In addition, the performance metrics applicable to each PRSU will be evaluated on an annual basis at the end of each fiscal year during the performance period and, if the Company has achieved a threshold level of performance with respect to the fiscal year, 25% of the target number of shares of Class A common stock subject to each PRSU will no longer be at risk of forfeiture based on the achievement of performance criteria.
 PRSUs generally include dividend participation rights.
 In October 2013, the Company modified the outstanding PRSUs that may vest above the level of two times target to add incremental performance criteria.
-Pursuant to the modification, in addition to the previously applicable performance criteria, the Company would also have to achieve a particular level of fiscal year 2014 revenue (adjusted for certain items) in order for t
+Pursuant to the modification, in addition to the previously applicable performance criteria, the Company would also have to achieve a particular level of fiscal year 2014 revenue (adjusted for certain items) in order for the PRSUs to vest between a level of two three times the target level.